Installment ONE, North Noir Book II, provisionally titled Angels or Devils (Chapters 1 & 2).

 Naslund didn’t respond.
 Bickell preferred murder over suicide.
 In the public eye, suicides were sad stories.
 In Bickell’s, they were resource burners.
 Suicide was just another type of murder: premeditated and self-inflicted.
 His staff would need to probe for motive and opportunity.

 “All right,” he grudgingly said.
 “I’ll call the coroner.
-Do you need more PCs?”
+Do you need more constables?”

 “No.” He’d like that.
-It was a Victoria Day Monday.
-Calling for more PCs would create overtime.
+It was Victoria Day Monday.
+Calling for more constables would create overtime.
 “I’m bringing in the whitecoats from Central,” she said.
 Homicide specialists never had holidays.

 “Moore too?”
 Bickell asked.